Kryvii/LushGrass/README.md

 - Fabric Loader 0.15.11 or newer
 - Fabric API 0.92.2+1.20.1 or newer

-Server installation is not required.

-## Optional Compatibility

-- Mod Menu 7.2.2 provides the in-game configuration entry.
-- Sodium 0.5.13 and Iris 1.7.6 are supported and tested.
-- Indium 1.0.36 is compatible but not required.

-Sodium, Iris, Mod Menu, and Indium are all optional.
-When Sodium and Iris are installed, Lush Grass marks its additional grass geometry as vanilla short grass for shader material mapping.

 ## Configuration

 With Mod Menu installed, open **Mods > Lush Grass > Configure**, then select